jeremynoesen/homebridge-dyson-bp01/README.md

 - The `interval` option is optional, and it allows you to change the delay in milliseconds between each IR signal.
 It is recommended that you do not set this value any lower to prevent lost signals.
 You may need to raise this depending on the positioning of your BroadLink RM.

 After adding this, restart Homebridge for your changes to take effect.
-- If no BroadLink RM is found, the accessory will not be able to change states, and will not send signals to your Dyson BP01.
+- If no BroadLink RM is found, the accessory will not be able to update, and will not send signals to your Dyson BP01.
 - If one is found, you should be able to control your fan like a native HomeKit accessory.

 ## Troubleshooting